ourdatafuture/ourdatafuture/index.md

 ## Privacy for pennies

-*The 'data sharing economy' and automated services have displaced countless jobs.
+*The "data sharing economy" and automated services have displaced countless jobs.
 Most people now sell every bit of their data for a few pennies each.
-We can now see the true face of this economy based on 'sharing'.*
+We can now see the true face of this economy based on "sharing".*

 Here’s what I make out of this story on a more objective and critical level.
 If you want to jump straight to Scenario 3 [click here](https://privacyinternational.org/long-read/3088/our-data-future#scenario3).